Non-perturbative Green's function method to determine the electronic spectral function due to electron-phonon interactions: Application to a graphene model from weak to strong coupling: Theoretical aspects

 \be \f{e^{-i(-\mathbf{q})\cdot\mathbf{R}_l}(\e^{i\a}_{-\mathbf{q}\nu})^\ast e^{i(-\mathbf{q})\cdot\mathbf{R}_m}\e^{j\b}_{-\mathbf{q}\nu}}{2} \ee

 \ni which gives half of the correct result for $-\mathbf{q}$.
-In the same way, we can write Eq.~\eqref{eq:inter} but for the third case of Eq.~\eqref{eq:SCpol}, and we also get 1/2 of the contributions for $\mathbf{q}$ and $-\mathbf{q}$ .
+The product of the second and third term gives one half of the result for $\mathbf{q}$.
+In the same way, we can write Eq.~\eqref{eq:inter} but for the third case of Eq.~\eqref{eq:SCpol}, and we also get one half of the contributions for $\mathbf{q}$ and $-\mathbf{q}$.
 In addition, the non-cross terms (the ones with the same momenta) cancel out instead of adding up.
 Therefore, only terms with opposite momenta contribute